TobiasBriones/jdesk/docs/publish.md

 to complete this step.
 Recall to set a secure passphrase, expiration date, and store the key, and its backup safely too.

+#### Release Version

 Two kind of releases are used for Java packages.

-The normal versions, like 0.
-1.0 and SNAPSHOT versions like 0.1.0-SNAPSHOT.
+The normal versions, like `0.1.0` and SNAPSHOT versions like `0.1.0-SNAPSHOT`.

 This is also confusing, but it only means that the SNAPSHOT version that goes to a basic repository can still have minimum changes by the developer, so the consumer knows that version might change a little yet.
 The normal version on the other hand, is deployed to the main repository, and it takes about 4 hours to reflect the changes.

 #### Save your Environment Variables